Pilares: Building the Capacity of Civil Society to Combat Child Labor and Improve Working Conditions in Colombia

 Results

-- In partnership with 57 civil society organizations, the Pilares project formed three solidarity networks that include miners, women, afro-descendants, indigenous people and youth.
-Thanks to project trainings, more than 970 civil society actors and 250 government officials in the networks now have the skills to identify, document, raise awareness about and address child labor and other unacceptable working conditions in artisanal and small-scale mining.
+- The Pilares project formed three solidarity networks made up of miners, women, afro-descendants, indigenous people, and youth.
+More than 970 civil society actors and 250 government officials in the networks were trained by the project to identify, document, raise awareness about and address child labor and other unacceptable working conditions in artisanal and small-scale mining.
+Based on the Final Evaluation, 100% of CSOs in the SN improved their capacity.

 Related Learnings